syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/columns/column-reorder.md

 ## Prevent reordering for particular column

-By default, all columns in the Syncfusion ##Platform_Name## Grid can be reordered by dragging and dropping their headers to another location within the grid.
+By default, all columns in the Syncfusion ASP.NET Core Grid can be reordered by dragging and dropping their headers to another location within the grid.
 However, there may be certain columns that you do not want to be reordered.
 In such cases, you can set the `allowReordering` property of that particular column to **false**.
 Here is an example that demonstrates how to prevent reordering for a specific column:

 In this example, the **ShipName** column is prevented from being reordered by setting the `allowReordering` property to **false**.